Code-Institute-Submissions/edwardgurney-p4-news-site_SepResubb/README.md

 - Bootstrap was used for the design of the site, using for example headers and buttons and implementing them to the site.
 A [Bootstrap](https://getbootstrap.com/docs/4.3/examples/blog/) template was used for inspiration and as a basis for the newsite.

+- Images for the site were taken from a free images site [pexels](https://www.pexels.com/search/solar/) and were provided from a further site uploaded to pexels called [pixabay](https://www.pexels.com/@pixabay)

 - Content for the site was written by the developer as part of his role in the renewable energy industry [diagrams.net](https://www.diagrams.net/)

 - Some additional content was added to the site for demonstration of site functionality only and all content was taken from [site]()